Vibrate yourself to fitness

 The execution of exercises while on the platform is virtually the same as it is when performing the conventional method, so the same rules apply.
 Because you work out large muscle groups, you can make a distinction between upper and lower body.
 Within these two groups, there are plenty of variations regarding the types of exercises, the performance and the multiple parameters.

 It is highly recommended that users wear either training type shoes or utilize the mat included rather than having direct contact with the plate itself, due to the friction and to the impact experienced while training with WBV.
 The pad should be used for all massage exercises; however, depending on the individual's clothing, mass and tolerance to vibration, shoes and the pad are optional.
-It is imperative that the individual working with a client or patient pays close attention to this fact.
+The individual working with a client or patient must pay close attention to this fact.

 The following are the recommended setting guidelines for optimal utilization of the VibroGym: